'Do not worry about your difficulties in mathematics, I assure you that mine are greater’

-For our most able students there is the option to study for an additional A level in Further Maths.
-Further Maths A level is a two year course and is suitable for students who gain a grade 8 or better in GCSE Maths.
+For our most able students there is the option to also study for an additional A Level in Further Maths.
+Further Maths A Level is a two-year course and is suitable for students who gain a grade 8 or better in GCSE Maths.
 We also offer students who demonstrate they are doing particularly well on just the A Level course by the end of Year 12 the opportunity to take Further Maths AS Level as well.

 Mathematics is a very useful and highly valued A-level.
 It is an essential or preferred subject for many degree courses, including Accounting, Architecture, Chemistry, Computing, Engineering, Natural Sciences and Physics.
 Mathematics has wide applications in industry, business, finance, science, technology and many other areas.